 top of page

-Victor P. Corona, Ph.D., is a sociologist at West Los Angeles College and author of Lambda Award finalist Night Class: A Downtown Memoir (Soft Skull, 2017) and a book in progress about Los Angeles.
+Victor P. Corona, Ph.D., is a sociologist at West Los Angeles College and author of Lambda Award nominee Night Class: A Downtown Memoir (Soft Skull, 2017), and a new book about Los Angeles culture.
 Born in Mexico City, he earned a B.A. at Yale and Ph.D. at Columbia.
 He taught in New York for eight years before moving to LA in 2018.

-He has participated in panels and readings at the West Hollywood City Council Chambers, East Los Angeles College, Samsung (NY), Authors Night (Hamptons), Rizzoli, The Museum of Arts and Design, Columbia University Alumni Association of Southern California, Fashion Forward, Cal State LA's Social Theory Symposium, and elsewhere.
+He has participated in panels and readings at the West Hollywood City Council Chambers, East Los Angeles College, Samsung (NY), Authors Night (Hamptons), Rizzoli, The Museum of Arts and Design, Columbia University Alumni Association of Southern California, Fashion Forward, Cal State LA's Social Theory Symposium, the California Sociological Association, and elsewhere.

 bottom of page